To access a ScarletApp, click on one of the icons below:

 With Google Drive, you can securely upload any file or folder to the web and access the most up-to-date versions of those files from anywhere.
 You can access Google Drive in your web browser and you can also download the Drive application to your Mac, PC, Android or iOS devices to seamlessly access files across any of these devices (Note: You can only connect to one Google account using the downloaded Drive application).
 The Google Drive online interface looks similar to today's Google documents list with a number of improvements, including new ways to organize your files and enhanced search functionality.

-Each user will have 5GB of included storage space for their Google Drive.
+Each user will have unlimited storage space for their Google Drive.

 Please note that ScarletApps users will not have the ability to purchase additional storage.